 (d) the right to exclusively occupy the residential premises has been given up by the former resident (or, if the former resident is deceased, by the estate of the former resident) by returning the keys to the residential premises to the administering body.”
 (Retirement Villages Act section 23 (1))

-For full information on the process and to obtain a worksheet, download our Information Paper by clicking here.
+For full information on the process and to obtain a worksheet on which to record your actions, download our resource paper here.